PowerShell/PowerShell-RFC/Draft-Accepted/feedback_completer_auto_discovery.md

 #### Execution Flow

-1. At startup, auto-load the enabled feedback providers from the `_startup_` folder of the `Feedbacks` paths.
+1. At startup, auto-load the enabled feedback providers from the `_startup_` folder of the `feedbacks` paths.
 Do the auto-loading before processing user's profile.
 2. Report what feedback providers were processed and the time taken, in the streaming way.
 3. In `NativeCommandProcessor`, when a native command gets executed,
-   - Check if a feedback provider for this native command is available in the `Feedbacks` paths;
+   - Check if a feedback provider for this native command is available in the `feedbacks` paths;
    - If so, check if the specified module already loaded;
    - If not, load it at the `DoComplete` phase, so the feedback provider will be ready right after the native command finishes.